zakodium-oss/react-plot-docs/docs/500_types/scalarValue.md

 This type is mainly used to allow more possibilities and ways to enter props

-We currently allow the following three types :
+We currently allow following three types :

 ## 1. Number